WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 Availability of Free Plugins

-For many WordPress plugins dev, having a freemium version helps build awareness, downloads, and user base, and subsequently, increase paying customers.
+For many WordPress plugin developers, having a freemium version helps build awareness and increase downloads, user base, and premium customers.

-But a few WordPress plugins do not have a free version, let’s see how both plugins play in this area…
+However, a few WordPress plugins do not have a free version; let’s see how both plugins perform in this area.

 WPForms

 You have access to twenty-one pre-built templates and eight form fields.
-So, you can get started with creating your form in minutes.
+You can get started with creating your form in minutes.

 The WPForms lite version is available for download at the WordPress.org plugins repository.